nbro/andz/README.md

 I discourage every beginner from copying **shamelessly** the source code, but instead you should definitely give a chance to your brain and sense of challenge first!
 At the end, you will definetely feel a better and more serious programmer!
 If you really do not have any ideas on how to do something, try to read the comments next to each function and/or class that you are interested in.
 They are there for reason!

-Note that this is a **work in progress** project, and there might be some mistakes.
-A few decent tests are starting to being done for all data structures and algorithms.
-You can find them under the folder [`tests`](tests).

-Anyway, this respository only contains data structures and algorithms whose implementation can be considered complete (i.e. more details can be added, but the basic behaviour is implemented).
-I have also other semi-implemented data structures and algorithms that I will include once I finish implementing them.

 Any suggestions to improve the code, or the design of an algorithm or data structure, or corrections are of course well accepted, and therefore I encoure you to _fork_ this repository and eventually send a _pull request_.

 ## Structure

 In this repository, you will find data structures, such as _binary-search trees_ or _graphs_, and _algorithms_ that often work on (those) data structures.
 You will also find some algorithms related to some particular _design paradigm_, for example algorithms related to the _greedy_ or _dynamic programming_ design paradigms.

+## Notes and Warnings

+- This is a **work in progress**, don't expect to find here all the data structures and algorithms you're searching.
+Consider to contribute to the quality and size of the project.

+- Again, mistakes are possible (even if decent tests are starting to being done).
+You can find them under the folder [`tests`](tests).So, as the [license](LICENSE.md) says, this project is provided "as is", etc.

+- No optimisation has been done to any algorithm or data structure.
+The purpose of the implementations is just for demonstration.

+- This repository only contains **usable** (therefore complete) data structures and algorithms, that is, more details can be added, but the basic behaviour is implemented.
+If a bug is found in a data structure or algorithm, the respective data structure or algorithm is removed (temporarily) until it's fixed.

+- My intent is to continue to contribute to this repository in my free time, and new data structures and algorithms will therefore be added.
+I have also other semi-implemented data structures and algorithms that I will include once I finish implementing them.

 ## How to use?